symmetriccurve/Interview-questions/Reactjs Question.md

 ---

 ### What are the some of the disadvantage of React ?
-React is just a view library unlike other UI frameworks , and its JSx syntax which is harder to understand for beginners but will be fun when you get the understanding.
+React is just a view library unlike other UI frameworks , and its JSX syntax which is harder to understand for beginners but will be fun when you get the understanding.

 ---